-In compliance with the Ohio Revised Code, there have been three (3) Documented "bullying" incidents during the 2014-2015 school year.
+In compliance with the Ohio Revised Code, there have been six(6) Documented "bullying" incidents during the 2015-2016 school year.
 The following report details the number of incidents of Bullying, Harassment and Intimidation which resulted in disciplinary action.
 These bullying incidents are as follows:

 Elementary School at the K-5 level across our three buildings, we recorded the following incidents:

 Middle School at the 6-8 level in our single building, we recorded these incidents:

 High School at the 9-12 level in our single building, we recorded these incidents:

 Please read the article below or click on the following link to read tips for parents: http://www.essortment.com/all/childbullying_rglh.htm